Cueva Ventana, Puerto Rico

 First-Year Spanish

-In the first-year program, students acquire essential Spanish through abundant opportunities to interact in the language in meaningful ways.
-In this fashion, students learn to function appropriately in the language in a variety of social and cultural contexts.
+In the first-year sequence, SPANLANG 1, 2, and 3, students acquire essential Spanish by using the language in meaningful ways and learn to function appropriately in a variety of social and cultural contexts.
+The first-year program objectives revolve around three key axes:

 Interpersonal